 How does this differ from your other bodyweight-training routines?

 This routine utilizes a concept known as “Daily Undulating Periodization” which basically means: You do similar exercises on each workout day, but you do a variation (either a progression or regression) that allows you to vary the intensity to target a different rep range.
-This allows you to target different rep ranges and reap the benefits of each.
-This actually makes it a super fun program in a completely different way because you’ll actually end up doing a big variety of different exercises throughout the week.
+This allows you to reap the benefits of different rep ranges and actually makes it a super fun program in a completely different way because you’ll actually end up doing a big variety of different exercises throughout the week.

-Basically, if someone wants improved aesthetics or is into serious bodybuilding or simply wants to get as strong as possible, this is one of the best routines I’ve come up with that still utilizes bodyweight exercises.
+Basically, if someone wants better aesthetics or is into serious bodybuilding or simply wants to get as strong as possible, this is one of the best routines that utilize bodyweight exercises.
 If you’re not a rank beginner, this might be just the ticket for you.